How to Measure and Increase Product Engagement in 2021

 A typical day in the life of a product engagement manager might look a little like this:

-You’ll start off analyzing the results from your latest A/B test.
-You find that changing the wording of an empty state increases adoption by 10%.
+You’ll start off analyzing the results from your latest A/B test to see how many users engaged with your core product.
+You find that changing the wording of an empty state provides more value and increases feature adoption by 10%.

-You then write up the results of that test, and propose to the Product team that you go ahead with that particular copy.
+You then write up the results of that test and propose to the product teams that you go ahead with that particular copy.

 You then have some user testing interviews lined up.
-You watch as users interact with a new feature your team has built.
-They all seem to struggle at the same point.
+You watch as multiple users interact with certain features your team has built.
+They all seem to struggle at the same point, especially new users.

 You spend the afternoon brainstorming ideas on how to improve engagement with this new feature.
 You have a couple of different ideas, and so decide the best option is to test them out over the next few weeks.